 The false ceiling over the dance floor is remarkably beautiful, representing an inverted lotus.
 When you enter the temple, you kind of lose the sense of time and directions in the semi-lit Garbha Griha.
 Ashta Digpals or Protectors of the eight sides are standing beneath the inverted lotus, give you an idea of directions.
 Torana or Door arch is gorgeously ornated with Vishnu and layers of Kirtimukahs, along with Gajant Laxmi.

 South shrine belongs to Venugopala, i.e. Shri Krishna.
-On the entrance border, you can see Lakshmi Narayana sitting in a Yoga pose.
+On the entrance border of Chennakesava temple, you can see Lakshmi Narayana sitting in a Yoga pose.
 Dwarapalas or doorkeepers will greet you on your way in.

 8×8 feet Garbhagruha is a home for Lord Krishna.
 Four and a half feet tall lord is standing here, playing is a famous flute, in his iconic cross-legged stance.
 He is wearing jewelry like bracelets, anklets, girdle, neckless and rings on his long thin fingers which are playing the flute, like nobody’s business.
 Sages, Gopikas, cows, and even birds around him are lost in his hypnotically divine music.